hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 4. In the confirmation dialog, verify your selection and then click <b>Restore</b>.
 The project is restored.

+<a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

 ### How to Access All Users

 **Concepts:**

 The Users window provides a convenient place for users who have permission to see a list of all users in the cloud and to work with those users.
-To learn whether you have permission, read about your role under [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).
+To learn whether you have permission, see [Administration Dashboard Tasks by Role](/cloudos/manage/administration-dashboard/tasks-by-role/).

 Users include both people and services (such as Nova).
 When you create a person user, you must add that user to a project and assign a project role.
 Later, you can add the user to additional projects and roles.